 The technique, a novel kind of magnetic resonance imaging (MRI), creates three-dimensional images of hard and soft solids based on signals emitted by their phosphorus content.

-“We are extending the reach of MRI technology,” said Sean Barrett, a professor of physics and applied physics at Yale and the principal investigator of research published the week of March 19 in the journal PNAS.
+“We are extending the reach of MRI technology,” said Sean Barrett, a professor of physics and applied physics at Yale and the principal investigator of research published the week of March 19 in the journal Proceedings of the National Academy of Sciences.
 Merideth A. Frey, a doctoral student in physics at Yale, is the paper’s lead author.

 Traditional MRI produces an image by manipulating an object’s hydrogen atoms with powerful magnets and bursts of radio waves.
 The atoms absorb, then emit the radio wave energy, revealing their precise location.
 A computer translates the radio wave signals into images.
 Standard MRI is a powerful tool for examining water-rich materials, such as anatomical organs, because they contain a lot of hydrogen.
 But it is hard to use on comparatively water-poor solids, such as bone.